 Over the top for a simple pool party?
 Probably.
 But a ton of fun to plan and attend?
 You betcha!

 Deciding on a summer color scheme of pink, blue and green, I set off to shop for supplies including Edy’s Grand Ice Cream and Nestle toppings for sundaes and A&W Root Beer and Sunkist for floats.
 (Yummy!)
-Check out my entire shopping trip in pictures on Google+.

 Oh how those toppings tempted young guests as they arrived, eyeing bowl after bowl of sugary goodness.
 Nestle’s Cruch, Nestle’s Butterfingers, Nestle’s chocolate chips, marshmallows, gummy bears, nuts, cherries, sprinkles and more.
 (I went all out.)